Samcil/R-stuff/README.md

       print("Hello World!")
   ```

-  The options are:
+  The options are
   1. Mortal kombat
   2. Tekken